 - A more upright touring position, similar to the Ninja 1000 — lower pegs, taller clip-ons

 - Repositioned engine, tilted forward in the frame, and reinforced larger tubing with extra tubing at the rear

 - Less engine heat than the standard H2 (thanks to the retuning)

 - A heavier wet weight of 256.1kg (564.5 lb), 18kg heavier than the standard Ninja H2

 The engine of the H2 SX (and other variants in the sport touring range) has not changed since launch in 2018.
 While the Ninja H2 got a power bump in 2019, the H2 SX did not — and didn’t in 2020, either.

-There are rumours that the 2022 model will have the a new Bosch radar system for active cruise control, but at time of this edit these haven’t been confirmed.
+There were rumours that the 2022 model would have the a new Bosch radar system for active cruise control, which ended up being confirmed!
+See below.